sinefunc/hyde-legacy/manual/Introduction/Installation.md

 Install Hyde by typing:

-    gem install hyde
+    gem install hydeweb

-If this process fails, you can instead try `sudo gem install hyde`.
+If this process fails, you can instead try `sudo gem install hydeweb`.